-- Press Menu and then tap Sampler. - Press Sampler (MPC X, MPC One), or Shift+Mix/Sampler (MPC Live II).
+- Press Menu and then tap Sampler. - Press Sampler (MPC X, MPC One), or Shift+Mix/Sampler (MPC Live II). - Press and hold Mode and press Pad 13 (MPC Studio).

 To set up the Sampler before recording:

 - 1. Make sure to reduce the volume levels of your audio source and speakers, headphones, and/or monitors before you make any connections to avoid "pops" or feedback. - 2.
 Connect a synthesizer or other line-level audio source to the input/inputs of your MPC hardware. - 3.
 Turn the 3/4 Rec Gain (MPC X) or Rec Vol (MPC Live, MPC Live II, MPC One, MPC Touch) knob to set the input level while playing your audio source.
 You should now see the level in the meter.
 Make sure it does not exceed the maximum level (the meter should not be "peaking" constantly). - 4.
 Set the recording controls as desired (described in this chapter). - 5.
 Tap the Arm button to record-arm the Sampler.